 As noted elsewhere in this prospectus, we do not expect to pay dividends for the foreseeable future.
+In addition, our ability to pay dividends is currently restricted by the terms of our secured credit facility with Silicon Valley Bank.
 To the extent that Iterum does make dividend payments (or other returns to shareholders that are treated as "distributions" for Irish tax purposes), it should be noted that such distributions made by Iterum will, in the absence of one of many exemptions, be subject to Irish dividend withholding tax, which is referred to in this prospectus as "DWT," currently at a rate of 20%.